Choose Your Electives -

 - Accounting majors only have to pick one elective.

 - Marketing majors and small business and entrepreneurship majors choose 4 electives.
 Here are all the Lakeland College

 - If you're in the general major, you'll choose 10 electives.
 Most (8 courses) are in year 2 because you only have 2 required courses.

-- Business elective course options listed by subject areas in the drop downs below.
+- Business elective course options are listed by subject areas in the drop downs below.

 - You do have help.
 Your academic advisor will assist you in choosing courses suitable to your needs and building your timetable.